River Safety Training (RST)

 Class Sign Up

-To sign up for the trip, fill out the eNRG waiver and pay your class fee using the shopping cart button below.
+To sign up for the trip, become a member, fill out the eNRG waiver and pay your class fee using the shopping cart button below.

 Fill out the eNRG Waiver below and click the "Agree to this Document" button.
 Make sure to click that button before moving on to the payment section.